stefanverhoeff/friends-map/README.md

 Todo / ideas
 - ~~Login with Facebook so you don't need a manual API key~~
+- ~~Bubble popup with info on friend~~
-- Bubble popup with info on friend
+- Bubble popup with extended info on friend
 - Make friend list at bottom zoom in on click
 - Pie menu for friends living in same town
 - Get latest location from friends from checkins